-Statements from area lawmakers on border processing facilities
+Local lawmakers release statements on family separation at border processing facilities

 The idea that this policy is being used for deterrence and Congressional leverage is offensive.
 I need answers from DHS concerning the care of these children and their failure to even reunite children before they fly their parents out of the country.”

-U.S. Representative Kevin Yoder (R-KS), Chairman of the House Homeland Security Subcommittee of Appropriations
+U.S. Rep. Kevin Yoder (R-KS), Chairman of the House Homeland Security Subcommittee of Appropriations

 “As the son of a social worker, I know the human trauma that comes with children being separated from their parents.
 It takes a lasting, and sometimes even irreversible toll on the child’s well being.
 That’s why I’m demanding that Attorney General Jeff Sessions halt the practice of family separation at the border immediately as Congress works toward legislative solutions.”